Young female nurse holding a newborn baby

 According to the BLS, these are the cities where you’re most likely to find the top-paying jobs for Neonatal Nurse Practitioners:

-What is the Job Outlook for Neonatal Nurse Practitioners?
+What is the Job Outlook for Neonatal Nurses?

-According to the BLS, the job growth for Nurse Practitioners is projected to increase by 45% from 2020 to 2030.
-This is much faster than the average for all occupations (8%).
+According to the BLS, the job growth for Nurse Practitioners is projected to increase by 40% by 2030.
 In addition, the increase in the frequency of premature births and the steady population growth will provide a strong job outlook for Neonatal Nurse Practitioners.

 Are You Ready to Start Your Career as a Neonatal Nurse?